rootstrap/blog/content/How to Test React Native Apps - Manuela Viola.md

 - Rendering component `alert-button`
 - Pressing component `alert-button` and showing an alert

-Each of this items should translate to an `it()` jest method and so our `MainScreen.spec.js` file should look like this:
+Each of these items should translate to an `it()` jest method and so our `MainScreen.spec.js` file should look like this:

 https://gist.github.com/ManuViola77/809d28c61fdad272d2ce1b3d3147bde5